Honest Abe Living, March 2021

 When you order your log or timber frame home package directly from Honest Abe Log Homes or one of its Independent Dealers, included in the package is the roofing system you select.
 These may be a heavy timber, a conventional rafter or a conventional truss system.
 What is not included is the material that covers that roofing system.
 Most typically, Honest Abe’s customers choose asphalt or metal.
 Here’s some advice from Independent Dealer Brian Stamps, owner of Ridgeline Log Cabins and Ridgeline Roofing and Construction in Northeast Georgia.

-DIY advice from Perma-Chink Systems.
+DIY Video from Perma-Chink Systems

 Frosty photos of Honest Abe homes.